Castor

 How to grow hybrid castor (erandi) in Gujarat and semi-arid India — soil, sowing, seed rate, crop care and the best hybrid castor seed for high oil-yield in dryland conditions.

-Updated Fri May 22
+By the Varsha Seeds Agronomy Team · Updated Fri May 22

 Castor (erandi) is one of Gujarat's signature cash crops — the state leads India in castor production.
 As a hardy oilseed that performs in semi-arid conditions, castor offers dryland farmers a valuable, market-linked alternative to food grains.